healthchecks/healthchecks/templates/docs/projects_teams.md

 quota.
 If you get invited to somebody else's project, that does not change the number of checks you can create in your projects.

-## Projects and Monthly Reports
+## Monthly / Weekly / Daily Email Reports

-SITE_NAME sends periodic email reports with a summary of checks from **all your projects**.
-The reports contain status summaries for both the projects you own and the projects you are a member of.
+SITE_NAME sends periodic email reports with a summary of checks from **all projects you have access to** – both the projects you own and the projects you are a member of.
+For each check, the reports show the check's current status and its the downtime statistics.

-You can configure the frequency of the reports (monthly, on the 1st of every month, or weekly, on Mondays) or turn them off altogether in [Account Settings › Email Reports](../../accounts/profile/notifications/).
+You can configure the frequency of the reports (monthly, on the 1st of every month, or weekly, on Mondays, or daily) or turn them off altogether in [Account Settings › Email Reports](../../accounts/profile/notifications/).